ESL Speaking

 Jackie Bolen and Jennifer Booker Smith have 20+ years of experience in the ESL classroom.
 They’ve joined forces to bring you their 39 favourite ESL warm-ups for teenagers and adults that will get your students energized, active and engaged, right from the start of class.

-Click the link below to get your copy now:
+Click below to get your copy now:

 Have your say about these ESL Warm-Up Activities for Adults and Kids